chhay-sophal/LookupAsOptionSet/README.md

 - **Filtering**: Allows filtering of options based on another Lookup column.
 - **Custom Display Mask**: Allows customization of the column used for display.
 - **Sorting**: Options can be sorted by display name or view order.
-- **Record Creation**: Users can create new records directly from the dropdown if they have the appropriate privileges.
 - **Search Bar**: An optional search bar can be added to the dropdown for filtering options.

 ## Properties